 2011-12: Stoykewych worked his way into the lineup for Colorado College as a freshman; skating in 26 of 36 games for the Tigers.
 Playing alongside junior Mike Boivin on the Tigers’ third pairing, he had 3 assists and was an even plus-minus with 14 penalty minutes.
 Colorado College finished fifth in the WCHA but was upset by Michigan Tech in the first round of the league tournament; finishing the year 18-16-2.

-A puck moving defenseman, Stoykewych's game is predicated on moving the puck quickly and making the players around him better.
+Stoykewych is a puck moving defenseman whose game is predicated on moving the puck quickly and making the players around him better.
 His skating speed is a key to his game while he also has a strong shot that is tough on goalies.
 His offensive numbers have been limited during his college career as he has focused on his defense and emphasizing the physical aspects of the game.
 He is a team leader and needs to continue to develop his tactical and technical skills to have a shot at playing at the next level.